Asherton Independent School District

 Asherton Independent School District was a public school district based in the community of Asherton, Texas (USA).

-The community was along the Mexico–United States border, and was southwest of San Antonio.
+The community is located along the Mexico–United States border, southwest of San Antonio.

-The district existed until 1999, when it was ordered consolidated with Carrizo Springs schools by the Texas Education Agency (TEA) to form the Carrizo Springs Consolidated Independent School District.
-The TEA determined that the Asherton ISD had not followed proper procedure in assessing school property taxes, the basis for its closure.
+The district existed until 1999, when it was ordered to consolidate with Carrizo Springs schools by the Texas Education Agency (TEA) to form the Carrizo Springs Consolidated Independent School District.
+The TEA determined that the Asherton ISD had not followed proper procedures in assessing school property taxes, which was the basis for its closure.
 TEA officials stated that "financial instability/insolvency" was the reason behind the district's dissolution.

 The Carrizo Springs district moved all students in grades 7-12 into its existing junior high and high schools, but left the Asherton school open to serve grades PreK-6.